jadghamloushh/Splunk-Home-Lab/README.md

 - Is the forwarder running? → `sc query SplunkForwarder` (should say RUNNING)
 - Is port 9997 listening? → `netstat -an | findstr 9997` (should show LISTENING and ESTABLISHED)
-- Does the index exist? → Settings → Indexes → look for `wineventlog`

 ---